PyroWilDx/bangdream_bot/README.md

      - Note : TYPE3
      - SE : As you want
    - **System & Push Settings :**
+     - _System Volume : As you want_
-     - Fix Screen : OFF
+     - _Fix Screen : OFF_
-     - Shortage Check : OFF
+     - _Shortage Check : OFF_
-     - Check Battery Level : OFF
+     - _Check Battery Level : OFF_
-     - Ad Check : As you want
+     - _Ad Check : As you want_

 3. Download the controls file "bangdream-bot_control.cfg" in this repostery and import it on BlueStacks.
 To import this file you'll need to :
-   - Open the game on BlueStacks
+   - _Open the game on BlueStacks_
-   - Open "Controls editor" (this can be done with CTRL+SHIFT+A)
+   - _Open "Controls editor" (this can be done with CTRL+SHIFT+A)_
-   - On the top right corner of the editor click on the "import" button
+   - _On the top right corner of the editor click on the import button_
-   - Select the downloaded file
+   - _Select the downloaded file and click on open_
-4.
+   - _A new window named "Import schemes" should open, click on "Select all" and then on "Import"_

+This is all for the game setup.

+####